Activities in Bali

 Rafting around Bali

-Best time for rafting is, obviously, when there has been plenty of rainfall to feed the rivers but even without
+Best time for rafting is, obviously, when there has been plenty of rainfall to feed the rivers.

-the thrill of going fast, taking a trip down the river this way is an opportunity to see Bali from a different vantage point.
-In
+Even without the thrill of going fast, taking a trip down the river this way is an opportunity to see Bali from a different vantage point.

 The following rivers are used for rafting: